may3810/maple-pccp-workflows/README.md

 This repository contains the Maple 2024.1 scripts and supporting data used in the PCCP manuscript "The geometric role of the time parameter in DNA base-pair genetic information exchange and assembly: Applications of Frenet-Serret formulas to circular and elliptical helix models".

 ## Contents
-- `helix arc length data.m` : main script to reproduce symbolic, numerical calculations and output data.
+- helix arc length data.mw: main script to reproduce symbolic, numerical calculations and output data.

 ## Usage